HarrisonOates/meetcode/items/report.md

    * Users can choose a filter to be applied in a search to get more specific result.
    * Users can also search more specific filters through direct text input, as outlined in the Tokenizer and Parsers section above.
    * The search is always listed in a descending order of relevancy.
+   * Note that UI for discussion was not implemented, so clicking the discussion search results will not navigate users to anywhere.
 <br>

 Feature Category: Syntax Highlighting (custom, approved as per [here](https://wattlecourses.anu.edu.au/mod/forum/discuss.php?d=870859)) <br>